Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 mv kv260_ispMipiRx_vcu_DP_wrapper.bit.bin kv260-smartcam-raspi.bit.bin

-We will base our .dtsi file from the smartcam .dtsi file.
-We will need to remove the isp and audio devices, as well as ap1302 on i2c port 0.
+Base your .dtsi file from the SmartCam .dtsi file.
+Remove the ISP and audio devices, as well as ap1302 on I2C port 0.

 In their stead, we will need to add the imx devices and their associated support functions.
 The resulting dtsi file can be found in kv260-smartcam-raspi.dtsi.
 There are a few things to correlate to the PL design: